 State of Hawaii

-Your Committee on Health, to which was referred S.B.
-No. 858 entitled:
+Your Committees on Housing and Government Operations, to which was referred S.B.
+No. 1244 entitled:

-As affirmed by the record of votes of the members of your Committee on Health that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 858, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 858, S.D.
-1, and be referred to your Committees on Ways and Means and Commerce and Consumer Protection.
+As affirmed by the records of votes of the members of your Committees on Housing and Government Operations that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 1244, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
+No. 1244, S.D.
+1, and be referred to your Committee on Ways and Means.

 Respectfully submitted on behalf of the members of the Committees on Housing and Government Operations,

 WILL ESPERO, Chair